rudresh051/Software-Testing-Resources/ManualTesting/1_TypesOfTesting_functionalTesting_nonFunctional.md

 How tester will do compatibility testing

-1) Initially Testers will test for base platform ie..
-Lets say among the browsers
+1) Initially Testers will test for base platform i.e. Lets say among the browsers
 chrome, firefox, safari, according to market research chrome is widely used,
 hence we will consider chrome as the base platform and start the software in
 Chrome first and later we will test for other browsers.